+a.)
+Petroterminal Philippines Corp. to operate the Depot facility in Calaca, Batangas.

+b.)
+Petrologistix Services Corp. to provide ground logistics services and transport petroleum products of the Parent Company.

+(On December 2, 2010, the Securities and Exchange Commission (SEC) approved the merger of PPC and PSC with the Parent Company.
+Per application approved by SEC, the merger is effective on December 2, 2010.
+PPC and PSC were 100% subsidiary of the Parent Company prior to merger.)

-- a.)
-Petroterminal Philippines Corp. to operate the Depot facility in Calaca, Batangas - b.)
-Petrologistix Services Corp. to provide ground logistics services and transport petroleum products of the Parent Company. - c) P-F-L Petroleum Management, Inc. (PPMI), engaged in the management of company owned retail service stations used as training sites and other stations which await the appointment of prospective dealers. - d.)
+c) P-F-L Petroleum Management, Inc. (PPMI), engaged in the management of company owned retail service stations used as training sites and other stations which await the appointment of prospective dealers.

+d.)
 Phoenix Global Mercantile Inc. to handle the Distribution Agreement of Lubricants under a foreign brand.
-This Company is however in on dormant stage for the last three years. - e.)
-P-H-O-E-N-I-X Philippines Foundation, Inc. (PPFI), the corporate social responsibility arm of the Group. - d.)
+This Company is however in on dormant stage for the last three years.

+e.)
+P-H-O-E-N-I-X Philippines Foundation, Inc. (PPFI), the corporate social responsibility arm of the Group.

+d.)
 Bacnotan Industrial Park Corporation, engaged in industrial real estate business and port facilities operations.

-20% increase in Loans and Borrowings

-Increase in utilization of trade lines (LC/TR) to finance inventory purchases.
+69.57% increase in Loans and Borrowings-current Increase in utilization of trade lines (LC/TR) to finance inventory purchases.

-29% decrease in Trade and other payables

-Trade Payable to foreign suppliers financed by trade lines (LC/TR)
+52.89% decrease in Trade and other payables Trade Payable to foreign suppliers financed by trade lines (LC/TR)

-160% increase in non-current assets

-This is the result of increasing security deposits or cash bond posted by dealers and customers to secure Parent Company receivable.
+185% increase in other non-current liabilities Increase in security deposits by customers to secure purchase

-Material changes to the Group's Income Statement as of March 31, 2011 compared to March 31, 2010 (Increase/decrease of 5% or more)
+Material changes to the Group's Income Statement as of June 30, 2011 compared to June 30, 2010 (Increase/decrease of 5% or more)

-130% increase in Sale of petroleum products
+129% increase in Sale of petroleum products